EntiacMT/gitea/docs/content/doc/features/authentication.en-us.md

 * Group Attribute for User (optional)
     * Which group LDAP attribute contains an array above user attribute names.
     * Example: `memberUid`

+When you experience any problems setting up the LDAP connection correctly, set the logging level to debug and monitor the gitea.log file after changing the authentication settings step by step and performing a login each time.
+For Samba (AD) use BindDN, port: 389, StartTLS and Skip TLS Verify (if needed).
+It might by useful to also investigate the ldap directory with a ldap browser tool of you choice, to get a better understand of how it works and its actually set up.

 ## PAM (Pluggable Authentication Module)